Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Stabilizers of collections of -splittings and associated canonical splittings

 The goal of the present section is to prove the non-triviality of $\UZ_H$ when $H$ has no invariant non-trivial free splittings and $\ZmaxS^H\neq\emptyset$ (Theorem~\ref{thm_JSJ} below).
 This relies on arguments coming from JSJ theory, the key tool being to understand \emph{flexible} vertices of $\UZ_H$, defined as follows, and show that they come from QH situations (all relevant definitions are given right below).

 \begin{de} A vertex $v$ of $\UZ_H$ is \emph{flexible} if its $F_N$-stabilizer $G_v$ is not $\ZmaxS^H$-universally elliptic. \end{de}

 A \emph{socket graph of groups} $\Lambda$ is a minimal tree of groups whose underlying graph is a star over a central vertex $v$, where $v$ is a clean QH vertex (see Definition \ref{dfn_cleanQH}) and the other vertex groups are cyclic (see \cite{Sel}).
-Equivalently, denoting by $u_1,\dots,u_r$ the vertices of $\Gamma\setminus\{v\}$, and by $e_i$ the edge joining $u_i$ to $v$, \begin{itemize} \item the group $G_v=\pi_1(\Sigma)$ is identified to the fundamental group of a connected compact hyperbolic surface $\Sigma$ with $n\geq r$ boundary components, each edge group $G_{e_i}$ being conjugate in $\pi_1(\Sigma)$ to $B_i$, where $B_i$ is the fundamental group of the $i$-th boundary component of $\Sigma$; \item each vertex group $G_{u_i}$ is cyclic and $[G_{u_i}:G_{e_i}]\geq 2$. \end{itemize} For $i\leq n$, let $C_i$ be the maximal cyclic subgroup of $\pi_1(\Lambda)$ containing $B_i$.
-The conjugates of the groups $C_i$ are called the \emph{sockets}.
-A socket is \emph{improper} if $C_i=B_i$.
-A socket is \emph{Möbius} if $[C_i:B_i]=2$.
+Equivalently, denoting by $u_1,\dots,u_r$ the vertices of $\Lambda\setminus\{v\}$, and by $e_i$ the edge joining $u_i$ to $v$, \begin{itemize} \item the group $G_v=\pi_1(\Sigma)$ is identified to the fundamental group of a connected compact hyperbolic surface $\Sigma$ with $n\geq r$ boundary components, each edge group $G_{e_i}$ being conjugate in $\pi_1(\Sigma)$ to $B_i$, where $B_i$ is the fundamental group of the $i$-th boundary component of $\Sigma$; \item each vertex group $G_{u_i}$ is cyclic and $[G_{u_i}:G_{e_i}]\geq 2$. \end{itemize} We note that if $\pi_1(\Lambda)$ is a free group, then $n>r$.